Monty Noble: Career

 Noble faced England in Australia over the winter of 1901/02, scoring 138 runs at 15.33, and taking 32 wickets at 19.00.
 He then returned to England in 1902 as "the best all-rounder" under Joe Darling.
 In a warm-up match at Hove against Sussex, he scored his career-best 284 in a then world-record partnership of 428 with Warwick Armstrong.
 He scored 1,416 runs across the tour, at 32.93, and took 98 wickets, though in the Test series he scored only 129 of these runs at 18.42.
-1902/03 saw a further 92 runs at 23.00, including another half-century, and took six wickets.
+1902/03 saw Noble score a further 92 runs at 23.00, including another half-century, and take six wickets.

 Noble was elected to the Australian captaincy for the 1903/04 Ashes series, however England were victorious.
 In 1905 the leadership reverted to Joe Darling for the tour of England, but Australian again lost the rubber.
 Noble nevertheless scored 2,084 runs at 44.34 across the entire tour.
 His bowling was viewed as weaker than normal, however Wisden credited his innovative captaincy and field settings.
 He led his team to England once more in 1909, and reversed a hitherto unsuccessful tour for Australia with innovative captaincy and bowling.
 In his final Test at The Oval on 9 August 1909, he scored two and 55, though he went wicketless.

 Noble returned to State cricket, where in 1908 a testimonial match at the Sydney Cricket Ground had earned him £2,000.
 He continued at New South Wales until 1920, however with seasonal returns of 23, 54, 201, 80 and 13 runs and wicket totals that surpassed two per season only twice in the years either side of World War I, Noble was past his prime.
 He retired in 1920 and moved into banking, and then dentistry.
 He wrote and published several works on cricket: Gilligan's Men (1925), The Game's the Thing (1926), Those Ashes (1927), and The Fight for the Ashes (1929) and also became a noted commentator and broadcaster.
 He continued his association with Paddington Cricket Club, and worked for a time coaching junior cricket teams.
+Noble unsuccessfully stood for preselection as the Nationalist Party candidate at the 1931 East Sydney by-election.
 He died in Sydney on 22 June 1940, survived by his brother who died a year later.
 He was also a church bell ringer, and reportedly visited many towers in England while on cricket tours.